How Three Entomologists Found Careers in Industry

 “I became familiar with Monsanto through the southeast academic tour in 2014.
 It made me familiar with the technologies that were out there that could help farmers,” says Frankie.
 Seeing Chesterfield was another pivotal moment in his journey: “I knew I wanted to work here when I saw it.
 I could speak to chemists, agronomists, and protein scientists by setting up quick meetings.
 I loved how easily you could get fresh views that provide a diverse perspective of your system and its components, be it the plants, the proteins, the gene stacks, or a whole systemic bird’s eye view.”

 In addition to the positive corporate culture surrounding work and collaboration, Frankie was drawn to the fact that the diversity metrics at Monsanto were one of the best.
 The Human Rights Campaign (HRC) provides an annual Corporate Equality Index for rating workplaces on LGBTQ equality.
 HRC rankings are a useful metric for people in the LGBT+ community to know that a company creates a diverse and welcoming work environment.
 The score advocates for openness in the workplace and the need to be comfortable in said environment.
 Frankie says, “You will do your best when you are comfortable.
 The open-mindedness of the people you work with is important.”

 What sort of inner narrative did you use to traverse the globe from your humble farm to the edge of the world and back again?

-Fran says, “Don’t ever think the door is closed.
+Frankie says, “Don’t ever think the door is closed.
 You must leave your comfort zone to grab opportunities.
-You must know that not everything is going to go smoothly but remember that good things can come out of those things that don’t work out so well!”
+You must know that not everything is going to go smoothly, but remember that good things can come out of those things that don’t work out so well!”

 What advice can you offer for those seeking a job in industry?